LLNL/RAJA/docs/sphinx/user_guide/getting_started.rst

   -DCUB_DIR=<path/to/cub> \
   ...

-.. note:: It is important to note that the CUDA toolkit version of cub is
+.. note:: The CUDA toolkit version of CUB is
           required for compatibility with the CUDA toolkit version of thrust starting with CUDA version 11.0.0.
 So, if you build RAJA with CUDA version 11 or higher, you should use the version of CUB contained in the CUDA toolkit version you are using to use Thrust and to be compatible with libraries that use Thrust.

-.. note:: It is important to note that the version of Googletest that
+.. note:: The version of Googletest that
           is used in RAJA version v0.11.0 or newer requires CUDA version 9.2.x or newer when compiling with nvcc.
 Thus, if you build RAJA with CUDA enabled and want to also enable RAJA tests, you